mdminhazulhaque/bits/_posts/2019/2019-05-08-authenticate-fluentd-to-access-bigquery.md

 2019-05-07 16:13:15 +0000 [warn]: #0 emit transaction failed: error_class=RuntimeError error="failed to fetch schema from bigquery" location="/opt/td-agent/embedded/lib/ruby/gems/2.4.0/gems/fluent-plugin-bigquery-2.1.0/lib/fluent/plugin/out_bigquery_base.rb:190:in `fetch_schema'" tag="nginx.access"
 ```

-What I guessed was Fluentd could not access my BigQuery table.
-Obviously it could not because I had not authenticated `gcloud` on my machine.
+What I guessed was that Fluentd could not access BigQuery table on GCP.
+Obviously it could not anyway because I had not authenticated `gcloud` in the VM.
 I tried authenticating `gcloud` tool from `td-agent` user but failed as `td-agent` has no valid shell.
 Also I tried the same for `root`, but did not help.

-Finally after one day of searching the internet, I got some clue about putting JSON files somewhere so the `fluent-plugin-bigquery` can read it.
+Finally after one day of searching over the internet, I got some clue about putting JSON files in somewhere so the `fluent-plugin-bigquery` can read it.

 Go to [Google Cloud Platform > APIs & Services](https://console.cloud.google.com/apis/credentials).
 Then click on `Credentials` and hit on the `Create Credentials` button.
 Choose `Service Account Key` from the combo box.
 This will open a new page where you have to fill the credential name, roles etc.